isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

       }
     }

-Exclude First Last Addresses in Subnets bigger than /24
+Exclude First Last Addresses in Subnets Bigger Than /24
 -------------------------------------------------------

 The ``exclude-first-last-24`` compatibility flag is described in